 - Certified Information Systems Auditor (CISA)

-Many employers also look for candidates who have earned a master of business administration (MBA).
+Many employers also look for professionals with a master of business administration (MBA), the Salary Guide reports.

 Wanted: both technical and soft skills